belguawhale/Discord-Werewolf/README.md

 ## Changelog

+12/12/2016 - Fixed bot screwing up if a player blocks the bot; Fixed fleave outputting a number instead of a player's name; Fixed !myrole pming all players their role instead of just the person who used it

 12/11/2016 - Added nick and discriminator support (order is mention/id, then username, then discrim, then nick); Restructured the bot's code to import config/settings from other files; Fixed a bug where dead players' votes still counted

 12/8/2016 - Added !session command for debugging; Players, night, and day will time out now (players get 5 mins before a warning and 1 min before dying, night is 2 mins, day is 10 mins); Added !time command to check remaining time; End of night/day/game will display elapsed time